By Patrice O'Neill

 Mayors, City Leaders and Police Chiefs need to step up and galvanize their communities in times of crisis.

 What leaders say and do can make all the difference in building resilience and capacity for change in the face of hate.
 After the hate crime killing of Marcelo Lucero, an Ecuadorian immigrant in Patchogue, NY, Mayor Paul Pontieri faced his own denial, reached out to Latino residents in his town, and urged the community to stop the anti-immigrant rhetoric and messaging that may have influenced the seven local high school students involved in the killing.
 Oak Creek Mayor Steve Scaffidi and Police Chief John Edwards stood firmly with the Sikh community and made a commitment to continue actions against the intolerance after six people were killed at the Sikh Temple in 2012.
-Charlottesville Mayor Michael Signer has shown all signs of support for people seeking to address the legacy of racism that brought the wrath of the white nationalists to his city.
+Charlottesville Mayor Michael Signer has shown signs of support for people seeking to address the legacy of racism that brought the wrath of the white nationalists to his city.
 He has also been targeted by anti-Semitic attacks by these groups.
-We need to bolster these upstanding leaders, and demand action from those who remain silent.
+We need to bolster upstanding leaders, and demand action from those who remain silent.

 A firm stand against hate and for towns and cities where everyone can feel safe requires is a long term commitment.